Why are cavemen so 'in season' for gaming? (Cavemen... So hot right now)

-We’re not the first person to notice this trend (stupid Game Informer beat us to the punch).
+We’re not the first person to notice this trend.
 Remember when storming the beaches of Normandy was fresh and exciting?
 Or when wading through a horde of undead was spine-tingling?
 And now they’re just boring.
 That’ll probably be cavepeople in five years, but right now our troglodytic cousins are set to take the stage in a big way.

 Just check out what developers have in store:

 ARK: Survival Evolved